kubernetes/website/content/en/docs/concepts/overview/components.md

 cloud-controller-manager runs cloud-provider-specific controller loops only.
 You must disable these controller loops in the kube-controller-manager.
 You can disable the controller loops by setting the `--cloud-provider` flag to `external` when starting the kube-controller-manager.

-cloud-controller-manager allows cloud vendors code and the Kubernetes code to evolve independent of each other.
+cloud-controller-manager allows the cloud vendor's code and the Kubernetes code to evolve independently of each other.
 In prior releases, the core Kubernetes code was dependent upon cloud-provider-specific code for functionality.
 In future releases, code specific to cloud vendors should be maintained by the cloud vendor themselves, and linked to cloud-controller-manager while running Kubernetes.

 The following controllers have cloud provider dependencies: